Batch ETL vs Streaming ETL: The Only Guide You Need

 Creating the Azure SQL Database Connection for batch ETL processing in Skyvia 1

-1. Type SQL Server in the Search box.
+2. Type SQL Server in the Select Connector box.

-You need to get the database credentials in Azure first.
-So, go to your Azure SQL database and click Connection Strings.
-You’re going to need the server’s name, User ID, and database name.
-See below.
+1. In the Azure SQL database, click Connection Strings.
+You’re going to need the server’s name, User ID, and database name, as it’s shown here.

 Creating the Azure SQL Server Connection for batch ETL processing in Skyvia 1